 With respect to sales of graphite, the Company expects to compete primarily based on price.
-We will market graphite directly to users of the product.
+We intend to market graphite directly to users of the product.
 We are in direct competition with supplies available from various sources worldwide.
-We believe we compete with multiple graphite exploration, development and production companies.
+We compete with multiple graphite exploration, development and production companies.